gurrrrrrett3/light/docs/api/constants/datatypes/index.md

 Clamping numbers or values to be within a certain range of values allows us to save a lot of bandwidth and performance, since we send the number directly as binary over the network.
 If we don't say what type something is beforehand, the network has to include the type of the packet in the packet, which isn't efficient.
-This is what happens when you use
+When you use
-<a href="./unknown" target="_blank">`unknown`</a> in light.
+<a href="./unknown" target="_blank">`unknown`</a> in light, you lose the benefits of static serialization.